sguox002/leetcode/leetcode-all.md

 **
 ->>

+<<-17	Letter Combinations of a Phone Number    		48.0%	Medium
+each digit corresponds to several letters.  actually a backtracking problem.
+->>

 <<-967	Numbers With Same Consecutive Differences    		44.1%	Medium
 given n=number of digits, adjacent digit's absolute difference=k. return all numbers. backtrack.